StrawberryPerl/spbuild/README.md

 grep -E 'retval=' _5034__/*.build.log
 ```

+TODO: Document zipping up libraries and pushing them to GitHub as a release.

+TODO: Document Running a specific Perl version build using those libraries.

+TODO: Document packaging Perl.

+TODO: Document releasing Perl to the strawberryperl.com site.

 ## Issues:

 * The build process is reasonably complex and involved.
-* There isn't a working compiler/linker for Windows that we can rely
+* Until very recently, there wasn't a working compiler/linker for
-on, so we have to build our own on top of MSYS2 using MinGW.
+Windows that we can rely on, so we have to build our own on top of
+MSYS2 using MinGW.
 * The compiler choice means DLLs built by MSVC cannot be used so we
 have to build our own of everything.
 * Many libraries need to be patched so they work on Windows.